 The Xanax Withdrawal Timeline

-If you’re worried about how long to withdraw from Xanax, the process is a bit different for everyone.
+If you’re worried about how long it takes to withdraw from Xanax, the process is a bit different for everyone.
 If you’ve been using the drug for a long period of time, or if you use high doses daily, withdrawal may be uncomfortable.
 It may last longer, as well.
 Consequently, it’s vital to seek professional medical help to detox from a benzo such as Xanax.
 The Xanax withdrawal timeline includes side effects that may become severe, including: